Every morning is another entry in the horse race.

 The path becomes determined.

-That horse, whether maiden or Grade I veteran has decided to be first on this day.
+Whether a maiden claimer or a Grade I veteran, this horse has decided to be first on this day.

-Other horses don’t.
-They just run.
-They run the race and with the right jockey, with the right conditions and right competition they may even win.
+Others do not.
+They run.
+They run the race, and with the right jockey, conditions, and competition, they may win.

-For these horses, their victories, often small and infrequent, are not the result of will or determination… but rather luck and circumstance.
+For these horses, their small and infrequent victories are not the result of will or determination… but a gait draw and circumstance.

-In this capacity, I believe we humans differ from horses.
+In this capacity, I believe humans differ from horses.

-It’s in our own mind.
+It’s in our minds.
 Each individual mind.
-Your’s.
+Yours.
 Mine.
-Everyone.
+All of us.

 …to step forward